torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 uptane-sign provides the functionality to do that automatically.

 To add the public key associated with slot 9c on our Yubikey (let's call it uptane-signing-key-ed25519), run:
 `$ uptane-sign user-keys importpub -k uptane-signing-key-ed25519 -i uptane-signing-key-ed25519.pem`.
-This will store the key in the format:
+This will store the key in our local copy of the repository metadata, with the format:

 ```json
 {